You can learn English with videos the easy way, or the hard way.

 While “Sesame Street” is translated into languages all over the globe, English learners will find the simple lessons in letters and numbers suitable for their children and themselves.
 The video website features popular videos from the kid’s show.

-English Club is a free resource for English learners.
+English Club is a free resource for you to learn English with videos.
 Founded in 1997, English Club has provided videos, games, blogs and more for English learners.
 They report that many student visitors to the website aren’t native English speakers.

 English Club is mainly in British English, though most lessons can be used for English learners in America as well.
 English Club states that they make the differences clear when they come up.